 Happiness Myth #3.
 I’ll never be a doctor or an astronaut, so I can’t be happy

 We all have dreams since the early years of our lives, but we often have flawed assumptions about whether we can still be happy despite not achieving those dreams.
 Psychologists argue that to be truly unburdened by regrets involves freeing ourselves from our “lost possible selves”—the neurosurgeon self, the grandparent self, the small-business owner self.

 To do this, we need to reflect on our lost promises to gain a new perspective, which in turn, enables us to understand ourselves and our lives better, and to set new priorities and envision new futures for ourselves.

 Nothing in life is as important as you think it is while you are thinking about it. - Daniel Kahneman Click To Tweet

-And here is a video by Russ Harris, author of The Happiness Trap, on the three myths of happiness:
+So, take a dive into a happier life by throwing away these myths of happiness.
+And here is a video by Russ Harris, author of The Happiness Trap:

 √ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.

 This post may contain affiliate links.
 Disclosure.